'Know your numbers' for a healthy heart

 Where can I get my blood pressure checked?

 Your GP is a good place to start, but some pharmacies offer blood pressure checks, as do some workplaces and of course the NHS.
+You can start by looking here

 You can also check your blood pressure at home by buying a blood pressure monitor.
 Read more about this here.